-Income & Deductions Family & Education Investing Business Retirement Estate Planning Tax Rates eductions are valuable because they reduce the amount of your income that's subject to federal tax - and in many cases, state tax, too.
+Time deductions and leverage other breaks to minimize taxable income eductions are valuable because they reduce the amount of your income that's subject to federal tax - and in many cases, state tax, too.
 Income can also be tax-free if it comes from certain tax-advantaged accounts or is eligible for some other type of exclusion.
 In recent years, deduction planning has been greatly impacted by the TCJA.
 For example, this 2017 law reduced or eliminated many deductions while significantly increasing the standard deduction.
-It also generally reduced tax rates, and deductions save less tax when rates are lower.
-Proper timing of deductible expenses and taking advantage of other breaks can help maximize your tax savings.
+Proper timing of deductible expenses and fully leveraging other available breaks can help minimize taxable income and maximize your tax savings.